In this article

 A static front page, however, can help you build a brand even more efficiently.

-What is a static front page?
 It’s a homepage that doesn’t contain blog posts or other regularly updated content.
 Instead, it’s “static,” or unchanging.

 A static front page, also known as a “splash page” or “custom homepage,” can feature whatever you want.
 It might include headlines, images, or text blurbs that encourage your audience to further connect with your site.